• Home

 Going gray often affects a woman’s earning potential.
 When Anne approached headhunters, the first words out of their mouths were “ We have to do something about that hair.”
 If you think about it, NONE of our female senators have gone gray.
 A few female governors have, but not senators.
 The same goes for broadcasters.
 Most have not.
 There are a few female actresses like Jamie Lee Curtis and Helen Mirren but other than that, not many.

 Anne calls for more female executives to dare to go gray.
-Everyone has fantastic hair.
-You get a little paler as you get older so you may have to adjust your hair and makeup once you go au naturale.
+You get a little paler as you get older so you may have to adjust your hair and makeup once you go natural.

 Susan from Next Avenue remarked that Next Avenue’s most viral post was “What Not to Wear After the Age of 50.”
 The post flips what we wear as we age on its head.
 Next Avenue balances the positive aspects of aging with the negative.
 It’s all about authenticity.
 Life is hard, sometimes and they talk about end-of-life and long-term care to remain realistic.